 Who Gets On: Peppy people who will jump up and down after winning a new vacuum cleaner

 How to Audition: These are all shows produced by the Game Show Network.
 Casting for all of GSN’s shows are announced on the front page of their website.
-They usually start casting just prior to the start of their season (next season begins in 2012).
+They usually start casting just prior to the start of their season.
+Casting for The Chase is going on now!